U.S. Department of Transportation

 |FHWA Delegations and Organization Manual: |

-NOTE: Entire document consists
+NOTE: Entire document consists of new material.

 PART II (ORGANIZATION AND FUNCTIONS)

 - What is the mission of the Safety Core Business Unit (CBU)?
 To

 provide national leadership and advocacy in the development and implementation

 of strategies and programs to continuously reduce the number and severity of